bbraunj/Professional-Website/docs/source/index.rst

 My name is Josh Braun, and I am currently a Mechanical & Aerospace Engineering Graduate Student with a passion for software-based solutions.

-Experience in Software Engineering experience includes 2 1/2 yrs as a year-round Software Engineering Intern at Sandia National Laboratories, personal software projects, and a continuous learning mindset, exploring technologies like Kubernetes, Machine Learning, and Javascript.
+Experience in Software Engineering includes 2 1/2 yrs as a year-round Software Engineering Intern at Sandia National Laboratories, personal software projects, and a continuous learning mindset, exploring technologies like Kubernetes, Machine Learning, and Javascript.

 Experience in Mechanical & Aerospace Engineering includes Graduate coursework, 3 industry-sponsored projects, and a Master's Thesis focused on a small-scale